 On the day in which the decision is made to change the student's placement as a result of a violation of the Code of Conduct, the school must notify the parent of that decision and provide them with the Notice of Procedural Safeguards.
 The campus behavior coordinator is responsible for sharing the Critical Incident Report with the campus LSSP within 48 hours.
 Within 10 school days of any decision to change the placement (DAEP or expulsion), the school must conduct an ARD or Section 504 MDR.
 The committee must review all relevant information and determine whether the conduct was caused by or had a direct and substantial relationship to the students' disability and/or whether the conduct in question was the direct result of the school's failure to implement the student's IEP.
-If either of these apply, the conduct is considered a manifestation of the disability.
+If either of these apply, the conduct was a manifestation of the disability.
 If the ARD or Section 504 Committee determines that the student's misconduct was a manifestation of the disability, the student shall not be placed into the DAEP or expelled.
-If the ARD or Section 504 Committee determines that the student's placement and/or IEP is inappropriate, the misconduct must be considered a manifestation of the student's disability and the student must not be expelled.
+If the ARD or Section 504 Committee determines that the student must not be expelled.
 The ARD or Section 504 Committee may propose changes in the student's placement (other than DAEP placement or expulsion), and/or changes in the student's IEP, including the student's behavior intervention plan (BIP) as appropriate.